-Our printed circuit board manufacturing operations use certain chemical processes that are subject to various environmental rules and regulations.
+Our manufacturing operations use certain chemical products and chemical processes that are subject to various environmental rules and regulations.
 Our manufacturing operations must also meet various safety related rules and regulations.
-We believe we are in compliance with all applicable governmental laws and regulations.
+We believe we are in material compliance with applicable governmental laws and regulations.

-In some countries in which we operate, including China, there are various laws and regulations that restrict or limit our ability to withdraw our capital investment.
+In some countries in which we operate, including China, there are various laws and regulations that may inhibit our operations and financial condition.
+These include restrictions or limitations on our ability to withdraw our capital investment, undeveloped legal frameworks to enforce our rights, and different levels of enforcement and consistency of laws.